Room and Board (comic strip): Characters and story

-The strip also adopted Our Boarding Houses format of a single panel daily with a multi-panel Sunday page.
+The strip also adopted Our Boarding House's format of a single panel daily with a multi-panel Sunday page.

 The Squirrel Cage

 Ahern's topper strip, The Squirrel Cage, which ran above Room and Board from June 21, 1936, until at least 1947, is notable because of the repetitive use of the nonsensical question, '"Nov shmoz ka pop?", which was never translated yet became a national catch phrase.
 As a consequence, The Squirrel Cage and Our Boarding House are today both better remembered than Room and Board, despite its 17-year run.

 Reprints

 There were several reprints in Dell Comics anthologies before the strip came to an end with Ahern's 1953 retirement.